 Susan and Raising Canine have been able to attract quality speakers who, through remote media, are able to reach a wider audience for a very reasonable price.
 The remote courses are available live, recorded and on-line.
 Some courses are simply a lecture format, some are interactive, some require homework, and some are a combination of several media.

-In 2018 Susan decided it was time for another change, so she picked up roots and moved to Arizona, where she continues to run her education-based business.
+In 2018 Susan decided it was time for another change, so she picked up roots and moved to Arizona, where she continues to run her online education-based business.

 Raising Canine Today

 Raising Canine’s goal has always been to provide quality online education courses, webinars, videos, along with other products and services, to animal professionals.
 We have solidified that goal through the creation of a mission statement that keeps it in the forefront of our minds, at all times.

 Today, Raising Canine is still the largest and best known online education service within the animal trainer community.
 We continue to provide cutting edge information to trainers, and have expanded our clientele to all species – not just dogs.